primordial-analytics/website-jekyll-migration/_casestudies/04-workload-management.md

 retrospectives, etc.) and encouraged to modify them to suit their needs.

-Additionally, a [process for managing and governing work requests][process] was designed and implemented with the department and executive teams to separate the distinct forms of work we found: PMO-governed strategic projects, support, and ad hoc analytics.
+Additionally, a process for managing and governing work requests was designed and implemented with the department and executive teams to separate the distinct forms of work we found: PMO-governed strategic projects, support, and ad hoc analytics.
 The outcome was